Parallel Builds

 Running multiple agents

 The steps for running multiple agents are slightly different for each platform.
 Automated installers and detailed instructions can be found in the installation section.
-For this example we'll use a Ubuntu-based build agent to start 5 instances of the Buildkite agent:
+But the simplest example is to use the spawn option when starting the agent:

 # After running the standard install instructions...